×

 Click connect to have our partner contact you via e-mail and/or phone.

 "Yes, there are a good number of medical specialists in Cuenca.
 People in the city have access to a wide range of medical specialists, including general practitioners, cardiologists, neurologists, oncologists, and more.
 For highly specialized medical care, people in Cuenca typically go to the Hospital del Rio, which is the largest hospital in the city and offers a wide range of services.
-Additionally, there are several private clinics in the city that specialize in specific areas of medicine, such as ophthalmology, orthopedics, and plastic surgery," explained one expat living in Cuenca, Ecuador.
+Additionally, there are several private clinics in the city that specialize in specific areas of medicine, such as ophthalmology, orthopedics, and plastic surgery," remarked another expat in Cuenca, Ecuador.

 Please login to continue reading this article.